-Shutting off the HRV for prolonged periods can lead to a buildup of indoor air pollutants and humidity and can also potentially void warranties on the system and damage suite finishes.
+Shutting off the HRV for prolonged periods can lead to a buildup of indoor air pollutants and humidity and can also potentially void warranties on the system.

-As your HRV is interconnected with the HVAC system, the HVAC fan should be set to operate continuously as well.
-Filters should be cleaned twice a year.
+As your HRV is interconnected with the furnace system, the furnace fan should be set to operate continuously as well.
+Filters to be cleaned twice a year.

-MODES OF OPERATION (Basic Modes - Your Manual will provide additional Modes of Operation)
+MODES OF OPERATION

+(Basic Modes / Your Manual will provide additional Modes of Operation)

-Manual Operation requires that you turn the ventilation system on and off.
-High speed operation may also be initiated by manual controls.
+• Manual Operation requires that you turn the ventilation system on and off.
+High speed operation may be also be initiated by manual controls.

-- Automatic Operation uses controls such as timers, humidistats, and occupancy sensors to operate the ventilation system or to operate it temporarily at higher speeds as needed.
-You need to understand which sensor or timer is activating the system. - Continuous Operation ensures that the house is always ventilated but may result in over or under-ventilation at times.
+- · Automatic Operation uses controls such as timers, humidistats, and occupancy sensors to operate the ventilation system or to operate it temporarily at higher speeds as needed.
+You need to understand which sensor or timer is activating the system. - · Continuous Operation ensures that the house is always ventilated but may result in over-or under-ventilation at times.